 Service-Learning Course Offerings

 Honors 3000 is the course that denotes the following classes as qualifying for the Service-Learning requirement.
-In order to satisfy the Service-Learning requirement for Honors, you must register for HON 3000 along with an associated course, post your final project/paper on your e-portfolio, send the link to email@example.com, and complete the survey on Canvas.
-There are many classes to choose from for this additional course; listed below are the course offerings for Winter 2019 that have already been approved for the Service-Learning requirement.
-Also included are examples on how to fulfill the Service-Learning requirement with an Honors Option.
+In order to satisfy the service learning requirement for Honors, you must register for HON 3000 along with an associated course; post your final project/paper on your e-portfolio; send the link to email@example.com and complete the survey in Canvas.
+There are several classes to choose from for this additional course; listed below are the course offerings for Spring/Summer and Fall 2019 that have already be approved for the service-learning requirement and the process for nominating any course for the requirement.
 If you have any questions about the Service-Learning requirement or about registering for courses, please contact the Honors advisors at firstname.lastname@example.org.

 AFS 5991: Field Work in the Black Community

-Credits: 2-4 (Honors students must register for three or four credits.)
+Credits: 2-4 (Honors students must register for 3 or 4 credits)